-- for plain film appearances, consider eosinophilic pneumonia
+- for plain radiographic appearances, consider eosinophilic pneumonia

 - 1. Worthy SA, Müller NL, Hansell DM et-al. Churg-Strauss syndrome: the spectrum of pulmonary CT findings in 17 patients.
 AJR Am J Roentgenol.
 1998;170 (2): 297-300.
 AJR Am J Roentgenol (abstract) - Pubmed citation